Computer Science Advising

 - Register early to ensure you get into the courses you need.

-- Note: 338 is typically offered every semester, despite the catalog stating “spring”.
+- However, we also regularly offer certain courses more often than listed (such as typically offering CSCI 333 every semester).
 Ask the department chair or your advisor about expected deviations from the catalog schedule.

 General CS Advising Notes and FAQs